Listen to this post

 - Mpesa registrations made by subagent

 In average a sub agent operating with a float of Ksh.
-30,000 can make an estimated commision of Ksh.
+30,000 can make an estimated commission of Ksh.
 13,000?

 Costs of starting an Mpesa sub agent business